seancdavis/seancdavis-com/www/src/blog/posts/2020-06-29-wtf-is-react.md

 ---
-title: "WTF is React?"
+title: WTF is React?
-description: "A brief introduction to React, along with a list of references for more learning."
+description: A brief introduction to React, along with a list of references for more learning.
 tags:
   - javascript
   - react
   - wtf
+image: /blog/default/default-pink-01.png
 ---

 React is a framework for building user interfaces with [JavaScript](/blog/wtf-is-javascript/).
 It is essentially a library that renders components, although they aren't traditional [web components](/blog/wtf-is-a-web-component/).